-You may need to negotiate small, stretches of very cold water.
-The strongest botanical feature of Hugh Gorge is the impressive Black Tea trees, with their deeply textured bark and pedestal roots.
+You may need to negotiate small stretches of very cold water.
+The strongest botanical feature of Hugh Gorge is the impressive Black Tea-trees, with their deeply textured bark and profuse creamy white flowers.

 Section 5 of the Larapinta Trail is graded as very hard – a rugged track or marked route with frequent steep and long climbs and descents, suitable for fit people with extensive previous bushwalking experience.